-Two local studies, The Pittsburgh Study and Preterm Connect are working to identify factors that lead to healthy development and success in school.
-Both are looking for families to participate.
+Local studies, The Pittsburgh Study, Parents Promoting Early Learning, Newborn Pittsburgh ADHD Risk in Infancy Study, and Preterm Connect are working to identify factors that lead to healthy development, early learning, and success in school.
+All are looking for families to participate.

 The Pittsburgh Study

 The Pittsburgh Study, which began enrolling children in 2019, is a long-term study designed to find the best ways to give children the support they need to develop appropriately and graduate from high school on time.
 Children of any age, birth through high school, can enroll in the study, which will ask about children’s health, school, environment and family.
 Parents and caregivers will also be asked about their health and experiences, and information will be collected from health and other records.

 The study is run by Children’s Hospital and the University of Pittsburgh, which are partnering with community organizations and institutions to design and provide input to the study.
 Children can enroll at any age.
 Learn more by contacting Marcela Souza at 412-692-8026 or firstname.lastname@example.org.

 Parents Promoting Early Learning (PPEL)

 Parents Promoting Early Learning (PPEL) study focuses on how the home learning environment supports early childhood learning.
 The hope is to better understand how characteristics of children’s daily lives and family activities in the home relate to early learning from ages 2-5.